Rosster/fast_api_website/README.md

 # fast_api_website
-Plying around with fastapi as a personal website application
+Plying around with fastapi as a personal website application.